Preparatory instrument training

 – learning a new thing 0-3 points

-In the rhythm and melody tasks, a mark is awarded for each task if the candidate can repeat the rhythm or melody character he or she hears.
-In the singing test, marks are awarded according to whether the candidate stays in tune when singing and the musicality of the voice when singing.
+In the rhythm and melody repetition tasks, points are given for each task if the candidate can repeat the rhythm or melody character he or she hears.
+In the singing test, points are given according to whether the candidate stays in tune when singing and the musicality of the voice when singing.

 The group exercise is divided into several sections, which help to form a picture of what might be the most suitable first instrument and group for the applicant to try out.
 The scoring of the interview will take into account the impression of the applicant’s motivation and abilities.